NikiforovAll/nikiforovall.github.io/_posts/2025-04-18-introduction-to-dial-addons.md

 The great thing about *DIAL Addons* is that they are based on [OpenAI GPT Actions](https://platform.openai.com/docs/actions/introduction) (aka Plugins).
 At their core, GPT Actions leverage [Function Calling](https://platform.openai.com/docs/guides/function-calling) to execute API calls.

-In this blog, we will build a `todo-assistant` based on the [official TODO Assistant Addon from OpenAI](https://github.com/openai/plugins-quickstart/).
+In this blog, we will build a `todo-assistant` based on the official [TODO Assistant](https://github.com/openai/plugins-quickstart/) from OpenAI.
 This Addon will allow us to manage our TODO list using natural language commands.

 In *AI DIAL*, conversational agents enable direct interactions between end-users and applications or language models via the [AI DIAL Chat](https://docs.epam-rail.com/chat-design) interface or [AI DIAL API](https://epam-rail.com/dial_api).